krzysztofhewelt/drawventure/README.md

 * user can do simple tasks - draw given figure
 * tasks are divided into three levels of difficulty: easy, medium, hard
 * AI (backend) rates drawings
+* AI models is trained to detect primitives (ex. circle, rectangle, triangle) and digits
 * ability to change pen color, eraser and download drawing
 * playground for non-limit drawing
 * directed to kids in age 4+